slotix/dbconvert-streams-website/docs/guide/what-is-dbconvert-stream.md

 DBConvert Stream's *Database Readers* don't have to wait for a database to completely ingest and index new data before reading it.

-DBConvert Stream uses technology known as Change Data Capture (CDC) to capture row-level stream of **Insert, Update, and Delete Events** from the database transaction log and publishes it to the **Event Bus subsystem**.
+DBConvert Stream uses technology known as Change Data Capture (CDC) to capture row-level stream of **Insert, Update, and Delete Events** from the database transaction log and publishes it to the **Event Hub**.

 ![Transaction Log Change Data Capture](/images/log-cdc.png)